jlizen/vacation/README.md

 # vacation
- Vacation: give your (runtime) aworkers a break!
+ Vacation: Give your (runtime) workers a break!

 ## Overview

-Today, when library authors are write async APIs, they don't have a good way to handle long-running sync segments.
+Today, when library authors write async APIs, they don't have a good way to handle long-running sync segments.

 An application author can use selective handling such as `tokio::task::spawn_blocking()` along with concurrency control to delegate sync segments to blocking threads.
 Or, they might send the work to a `rayon` threadpool.